Facts & Figures

 - 12 Teachers & Staff

-30-acre campus in Park Hills (2 miles from Brent Spence Bridge) includes the academic center, the gymnasium, the Knochelman Building, the Schott Sports Center, the Yung Family Tennis Complex, Tom Berger Field, and Wooten Field at Dennis Griffin Stadium.
-A $9MM expansion/renovation began in December of 2016 which included a major football stadium renovation, construction of the Yung Family Tennis Complex., and work underway now on a new academic building (to be completed by Winter 2018-19).
+32-acre campus in Park Hills (2 miles from Brent Spence Bridge) includes the academic center, the gymnasium, the Knochelman Building, the Schott Sports Center, the Yung Family Tennis Complex, Tom Berger Field, Wooten Field at Dennis Griffin Stadium, the Dr. Anthony R. Zembrodt STEM and Fine Arts Center, and the Drees Student and Alumni Center.
+A $10 Million expansion/renovation was completed in 2019.

 CovCath has transitioned to a 1:1 computing platform, and all students in grades 9-12 now have a common device (mandatory).
 Teachers have been trained to utilize the devices within their curriculum and teaching strategy.
 We have three computer labs: the CAD Lab; the STEM Lab; and the Journalism Lab.
 In addition, we have three 3D printers, a Phaser for graphic design; and Sharp Touchscreen Display, wireless TVs, and wireless projectors in classrooms.